 I think this is because of the writer and storyteller in me.
 Personally, I do not think much of today’s music has a story to tell.
 It does not captivate me and cause me to want more.
 Music in the 2000s and prior told a story.
 It had a purpose.
 It wasn’t a bunch of repetitive nonsense with a bridge thrown in for pizzazz.

-Andrew Peterson and Lauren Daigle are both Christian artists.
-They are one of the few artists I know that let God’s Word create the lyrics.
-They stick to God’s Word for what it is.
-They do not try to change a lyric simply because it will make the song sound better.
+Andrew Peterson is a Christian artist.
+He is one of the few artists I know that lets God’s Word create the lyrics.
+He sticks to God’s Word for what it is.
+He does not try to change a lyric simply because it will make the song sound better.

-Lauren Daigle and Andrew Peterson stick to what I believe is biblical and true.
+Andrew Peterson sticks to what I believe is biblical and true.
 I realize that may not make many people happy, especially considering there are a lot of contemporary Christian artists.
 But, I want the Christian music I hear to be God’s Word through and through.

 Beyond my favorite artists and genre, I would describe myself as a one song at a time kind of gal.
 I have no trouble listening to the same song or album over and over again.
 I also tend to only like select songs from other artists.

 For instance, one of my favorite songs is Remind Me Who I Am by Jason Gray.
 I have listened to other songs by him, but that song stands out the most.
 Yet, it also has a lot of meaning to me.
 I also only know of and enjoy the song Cars by Snow Patrol.
 Simply put, beyond my favorite artists, my music playlist often consists of single songs from various artists, rather than complete albums.

 Speaking of albums, my favorites are John Mayer’s Paradise Valley and the soundtrack to the film The Secret Life of Walter Mitty.